Olive Garden Minestrone Soup Copycat Recipe: Hearty & Veggie-Packed

 The flavors smell so wonderful while it’s cooking.
 If you have kids, you’ll receive a What smells so good?
 When they rush in from school.

-Why Try This Version of the Olive Garden’s Minestrone Soup?
+Why try this version of the Olive Garden’s Minestrone Soup?

 Please click on the recipe card to get the full recipe.

-• Olive oil
+• Olive oil – Heart-healthy base for sautéing veggies

-• Fresh garlic
+• Fresh garlic – Infuses soup with pungent depth

-• Canned diced tomatoes
+• Canned diced tomatoes – Form a robust, acidic backdrop for broth

-• Vegetable stock
+• Vegetable stock – Creates a flavorful, plant-based foundation

-• Tomato paste
+• Tomato paste – Concentrates and thickensthe tomato presence

-• Canned small white beans (cannellini beans)
+• Canned small white beans (cannellini) – Buttery texture and mild taste

-• Canned kidney beans
+• Canned kidney beans – Creamy, starchy texture and striking color

-• Fresh or frozen green beans
+• Fresh or frozen green beans – Provide snappy texture and grassy flavor

-• Small shell pasta
+• Small shell pasta – Perfect shape and size for spoonable bites

-• Fresh parsley for garnish
+• Fresh parsley – Vibrant, peppery garnish to finish the soup

 Copycat Olive garden minestrone ingredients on a wood board.

-How to Make Olive Garden Minestrone Soup
+How to make Olive Garden Minestrone Soup

 Here are the simple steps for preparing the soup: